- Art History

-According to Vajrayana Buddhism Tara is a completely enlightened Buddha that typically appears in the form of a beautiful youthful woman sixteen years of age.
-By category and hierarchy Tara is a Meditational Deity (yidam) and her appearance is that of a peaceful deity which is synonymous with Devi and Bodhisattva Appearance - one of the Eleven Figurative Forms in Tibetan art.
+According to Vajrayana Buddhism Tara is a completely enlightened Buddha who typically appears in the form of a beautiful youthful woman sixteen years of age.
+By category and by hierarchy Tara also functions as a Meditational Deity (yidam) and her appearance is that of a peaceful deity which is synonymous with Devi, Bodhisattva Appearance, one of the Eleven Figurative Forms Depicted in Tibetan art and iconography.

 Tara made a promise in the distant past that after reaching complete enlightenment she would always appear in the form of a female for the benefit of all beings.
 She especially protects from the eight and sixteen fears and has taken on many of the early functions originally associated with the deities Avalokiteshvara and Amoghapasha.
 Practiced in all Schools of Tibetan Buddhism Tara, amongst all of the different deity forms, is likely second in popularity only to Avalokiteshvara.
 Meditational practices and visual descriptions for Tara are found in all classes of Buddhist Tantra, both Nyingma and Sarma (Sakya, Kagyu, Gelug).